Workshop SAMOURAI

 ♣ CEA: Amandine Marrel (WP leader), Gabriel Sarazin

-♣ EDF: Vincent Chabridon (WP leader), Bertrand Iooss, Merlin Keller (WP leader), Julien Pelamatti, Sanaa Zannane
+♣ EDF: Vincent Chabridon (WP leader), Bertrand Iooss, Merlin Keller (WP leader), Julien Pelamatti, Sanaa Zannan

-♣ EMSE: Rodolphe Le Riche (WP leader), Babacar Sow
+♣ EMSE: Rodolphe Le Riche (CNRS LIMOS, WP leader), Babacar Sow

 ♣ IFPEN: Reda El Amri, Morgane Menz, Miguel Munoz Zuniga (WP leader), Delphine Sinoquet (Project leader)